 General

 The TID-to-link mapping mechanism allows an AP MLD and a non-AP MLD that performed multi-link setup to determine how TIDs are mapped to the setup links in DL and in UL.
+When a TID is mapped to one or more links, frames belonging that TID shall not be transmitted on the link(s) to which the TID is not mapped.

 By default, all TIDs shall be mapped to all setup links for both UL and DL (see 35.3.6.1.2 (Default mapping mode)).

-NOTE 1—It is TBD whether the negotiation for TID-to-link mapping other than default mapping is optional or mandatory.
+If an MLD supports TID-to-link mapping negotiation, it shall set the TID Mapping Negotiation Supported subfield to 1 in the EHT MAC Capabilities Information field of the EHT Capabilities element that it transmits.

+When either MLD does not support TID-to-link mapping negotiation, the MLDs shall operate in default mapping mode (see 35.3.6.1.2 (Default mapping mode)).

+When both MLDs have indicated support for TID mapping and have not explicitly negotiated a mapping by following the procedure defined in 35.3.6.1.3 (Negotiation of TID-to-link mapping) or either MLD has torndown the mapping for all the TIDs, the MLDs shall operate in default mapping mode (see 35.3.6.1.2 (Default mapping mode)).

 A setup link is defined as enabled if at least one TID is mapped to that link and is defined as disabled if no TIDs are mapped to that link.
 At any point in time, a TID shall always be mapped to at least one setup link, unless admission control is used.
 By default, as TIDs are mapped to all setup links, all setup links shall be enabled (see 35.3.6.1.2 (Default mapping mode)).

 If a link is enabled, it may be used for frame exchange, subject to the power state of the non-AP STA operating on that link.
 Frames carrying MSDUs or A-MSDUs with TIDs mapped to an enabled link may be transmitted on that link.
 Frames carrying MSDUs or A-MSDUs with TIDs not mapped to a link shall not be transmitted on that link.
 Management frames may be sent on enabled links, following baseline.